Possibility / Realistic Goals (1)

 # Prognosis / Recovery (2)

-Q Does the stomach actually shrink after 3 months of treatment?
-Does appetite itself decrease then?
+Q Does 3 months of treatment really shrink the stomach?
+Does that mean appetite itself decreases?

-A. Yes, if you maintain a regular small food intake for 3 months, the stomach actually shrinks by more than 1/2 and you feel full faster with the same amount.
-Because satiety signals come sooner than hunger, you naturally eat less.
+A. Yes, maintaining regular meal amounts for 3 months actually shrinks the stomach by more than half, so you feel full faster with the same amount.
+Since the fullness signal arrives before appetite, you naturally eat less.

-View details →Q I have experienced gaining weight back through yo-yo after a previous diet.
-How can I maintain without yo-yo this time?
+View details →Q I've dieted before and gained the weight back due to rebound.
+How can I maintain it without rebound this time?

 View details →# Causes Explained (2)

-A. Fat cells have strong water-absorbing properties, so consuming a lot of salt increases body fluids and causes fat cells to swell.
-A low-sodium or no-sodium diet plays a key role in expelling excess body fluids.
+A. Fat cells hold a lot of water, so eating too much salt increases body water and makes fat cells swell.
+A low-salt or salt-free diet plays a key role in flushing out excess body water.

-View details →Q I don't eat much but tend to gain weight.
+View details →Q I don't eat much, but I still tend to gain weight.
 Why is that?

 View details →# Food / Triggers (2)

-View details →Q I don't understand why a no-sodium diet is important for losing weight.
-Is it realistically possible to eat bland food?
+View details →Q I don't understand why a salt-free diet is important for weight loss.
+Is eating bland realistic?

 View details →# Treatment Schedule (2)

-Q How many times do I need to go to the diet program?
-It is difficult to come often because of work.
+Q How long do I need to attend the diet program?
+It's hard for me to visit often because of work.

-View details →Q What happens when going for a diet consultation for the first time at Dongjedang Oriental Medicine Clinic in Dong-gu, Incheon?
+View details →Q What happens on my first diet consultation visit at Dongjedang Korean Medicine Clinic in Dong-gu, Incheon?

 View details →# Treatment Stages (1)